Florida Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

-The 2024 income limit for Florida’s SMMC LTC Program for a single applicant is $2,829/month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
+The 2025 income limit for Florida’s SMMC LTC Program for a single applicant is $2,901/month.
+Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. To understand exactly how your income might impact Medicaid eligibility, consult with a professional like a Certified Medicaid Planner.

-For married applicants with both spouses applying, the 2024 asset limit for the SMMC LTC Program is a combined $3,000, and the income limit is a combined $5,658/month.
-For a married applicant with just one spouse applying for the SMMC LTC Program, the 2024 asset limit is $2,000 for the applicant spouse and $154,140 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
-The 2024 income limit is $2,829/month for the applicant, and the income of the non-applicant spouse is not counted.
+For married applicants with both spouses applying, the 2025 asset limit for the SMMC LTC Program is a combined $3,000, and the income limit is a combined $5,802/month.
+For a married applicant with just one spouse applying for the SMMC LTC Program, the 2025 asset limit is $2,000 for the applicant spouse and $157,920 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+The 2025 income limit is $2,901/month for the applicant, and the income of the non-applicant spouse is not counted.

 Functional Requirements

 The functional, or medical, criteria for Florida’s SMMC LTC Program is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that is normally associated with nursing homes.
-To determine level of care need for Medicaid purposes, the state will evaluate an applicant’s ability to to perform the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning, etc.).
-Cognitive abilities and behavioral issues are also taken into consideration.
-To make these evaluations, Florida uses its Comprehensive Assessment and Review for Long-Term Care Services (CARES) Program, and the AHCA 5000-3008 Form, “Medical Certification for Medicaid Long-Term Care Services and Patient Transfer Form.”
+To determine if an applicant requires a NFLOC, the state will evaluate their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (cleaning, cooking, shopping, paying bills, etc.), as well as any cognitive or behavioral issues.
+This can include Alzheimer’s disease and other dementias, but a diagnosis of Alzheimer’s or dementia does not guarantee a NFLOC designation.

 Florida’s Medicaid for Aged and Disabled Eligibility Criteria